 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-compromised persons such as those with cancer undergoing chemotherapy, those who have undergone organ transplants, persons with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
+Immuno-compromised persons such as those with cancer undergoing chemotherapy, organ transplant recipients, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly vulnerable to infections.
 These people should seek advice about drinking water from their health care providers.

-You can find additional information, including monthly testing results, on our website: www.faypwc.com/thefactsabout1-4dioxane/.
+More information on PFAS, including monthly PWC testing results, can be found on our website:faypwc.com/water-service/.

 More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline (800-426-4791).